Shoes3/exe-shoes/README.md

  === app_name, app_version:

 Beware! these are sent to the nsis script and it's very particular.
-Even worse pack.rb uses app_name: to do some things.
+Even worse pack.rb uses app_name: to do multiple duty.
 Expect some confusion and trouble.
 Nothing that couldn't be fixed with another yaml entry and some coding.
 Maybe
 app_full_name: or the other side could be app_exe_name: Or both.

+NSIS expects app_version to be a string and all it really does is name the exe
+#{app_name}-#{app_version}.
+Expect annoyance.

+Read the pack.rb script.
+It's not that big and it's yours now.

 == NSIS